George Delancey Harris

 George Delancey Harris (October 21, 1892 – December 10, 1958) was an American business executive.
 Harris served as chairman and president of D.P.
 Harris Hardware and Manufacturing Company, an early bicycling manufacturer.
 He assumed leadership from his father, Delancey P. Harris, who founded the company in 1895.

 Early life and education

-Harris was born in Reading, Pennsylvania on October 21, 1892.
+Harris was born in Reading, Pennsylvania, on October 21, 1892.
 He was the son of DeLancey P. Harris and Mary May Harris.
 Harris descended directly from colonial merchant Stephen Delancey and Lieutenant Governor James De Lancey.
 Recognizing his heritage, Harris participated in the Saint Nicholas Society in the City of New York for descendants of the state's early inhabitants.
 He received induction into the society on March 4, 1940.

-He graduated from the Morristown School (now Morristown-Beard School) in Morristown, NJ in 1914.
+He graduated from the Morristown School (now Morristown-Beard School) in Morristown, New Jersey, in 1914.
 Harris then completed his bachelor's degree at Harvard University in Cambridge, Massachusetts.